codio-content/Linux-Process_Management/.guides/content/Top-command-sorting-3f0f.md

 For example, while the `top` command is still running, try pressing the `?` key to get more information about the usage of the command.

-For instance, lets focus on the `F` option for sorting the program information.
+For instance, lets focus on the `shift + f` option for sorting the program information.

-Press the `F` key to get a list of possible sorting keys:
+Press the `shift + f` key to get a list of possible sorting keys:

 ```
 Current Sort Field:  A  for window 3:Mem